Skip to navigation

-Raising Business Capital in Palm Desert, California
+Raising Business Capital For Your California Entity

 There are many ways for startups to raise capital.
 At the outset, entrepreneurs use their own funds and perhaps ask friends and family members to contribute or lend them money.
 As the startup grows, the startup might well decide to raise money by soliciting investment.
-This alternative requires compliance with Regulation D issued by the Securities Exchange Commission (“SEC”) if the amount sought is large, and possibly with state securities laws.
+This alternative requires compliance with Regulation D issued by the Securities and Exchange Commission (SEC) if the amount sought is large, and possibly with state securities laws.
 For smaller amounts, compliance only with state securities laws is required.
 These laws and regulations are designed to protect investors and prevent fraud.

-Securities Registration
+Is Securities Registration Necessary?

 Unless an exemption applies, the federal Securities Act of 1933 requires a business that wants to offer stock for sale to raise capital to register the offering with the SEC.
 The registration forms require four categories of information:

-• The company must describe its properties and business.
+• The company must describe its properties and business

-• The securities to be sold must be described, in detail.
+• The securities to be sold must be described, in detail

-• The company should set forth so-called “risk factors” to disclose risks phased generally with all start-up and early phase companies.
+• The company should set forth so-called “risk factors” to disclose risks phased generally with all startup and early phase companies

-• The business must provide information about its management.
+• The business must provide information about its management

 • Financial statements must be provided.
 Independent accountants must certify the financial statements.